-Optional Disc Changer Error Messages
+Optional Disc Changer Error Messages (Models without navigation system)

 The chart on the right explains the error messages you may see in the display while playing a disc.

 If you see an error message in the display while playing a disc, press the eject button.
 After ejecting the disc, check it for damage or deformation.
 If there is no damage, insert the disc again.